youngturing/tidy-docs/main_page.md

 You are on the **main page** of the Tidy documentation.
 Here you can access information about:

-* How to set up the account?
+* How to set up the an account?
 * How to login to your account?
 * How to start your own project?
 * How to explore projects of other scientists/institutions?